Stair lift: Controls

 Stair lifts are largely operated using a control on the arm of the lift.
 This is either a switch or a toggle type lever.
 This larger toggle switch enables users even with limited mobility or painful condition to use stair lifts easily and safely.

 Electronic controls are used extensively.
 Many stair lifts have radio frequency or infrared remote controllers.
 It is known that radiation from devices such as fluorescent lights can interfere with infrared stair lift controls.
 Also, heat and incandescent lights can, in some circumstances, have an adverse effect.

 Control circuit design varies greatly among the different manufacturers and models.

 Curved rail stair lifts have more complex controls than those with straight rails.

 The seat of a curved rail stair lift may have to be tilted so it remains horizontal whilst going around curves and negotiates different angles of incline.
 This requires an additional motor and link system.

 Also, the carriage is slowed down on bends but travels faster on straight runs.
 This means a more complex control system.
 Modern controls have small microprocessors which "learn" the characteristics of the journeys and keep the data in memory.
 They also record the number of journey and direction.
 This assists service engineers on maintenance calls.

-Some development of self-diagnostic controls began at the onset of the 21st Century.
+Some development of self-diagnostic controls began at the onset of the 21st century.
 The idea was that stair lifts would predict when components were starting to deteriorate and automatically pass the information to the service provider so a visit could be arranged.

 Safety

-To satisfy safety codes stair lifts usually have cut-out switches connected to "safety edges" and other protective devices so the drive power is disconnected if something goes wrong.
+To comply with safety codes, stair lifts usually have cut-out switches connected to "safety edges" and other protective devices so the drive power is disconnected if something goes wrong.
 Modern lifts have a high degree of comfort, but safety is always paramount.
 "Safety edges" are a common feature to the power pack and footplate.
 "Safety edges" ensure that if there is any obstruction on the stairs the stair lift will automatically stop and only travel away from the obstruction.

-Stair lifts are used by people of all ages and child car seats can usually be fixed a standard stair lift seat using the seat belt provided with the stair lift system.

-Many stair lifts are also fitted with a key, to allow the user to prevent others from using the lift.

-Codes of practice and technical specifications apply to stair lift manufacture.

-In North America these codes may be relevant: